 The Wizard was recruited at an unspecified time into the Intelligencia by the Leader.
 Along with other great, yet underrated minds they were able to recreate the Library of Alexandria by stealing knowledge from the Eternals, the Wakandans and the Atlanteans.
-But they were all betrayed by Doctor Doom and the knowledge taken by him.
+But they were all betrayed by Doctor Doom and the knowledge taken by him for his own use.

-The Wizard, alongside Diablo, The Mad Thinker, and others, was recently contacted by the Future Foundation to find a way to hypothetically defeat Reed Richards, after being broken out of a prison by A.I.M.
+The Wizard, alongside Diablo, The Mad Thinker, and others, was recently contacted by the Future Foundation to find a way to hypothetically defeat Reed Richards (due to the Council of Reeds, a league of alternative universe counterparts coming after Reed himself) after being broken out of a prison by A.I.M.

 The Wizard recently started succumbing to dementia due to Black Bolt tampering with his mind.
 As a last ditch effort to secure his legacy and see his son Bentley 23 again, he decided to reform the Frightful Four and take over city hall.
 This new lineup would consist of himself, Klaw, Dr. Karl Malus, and his secret weapon: Carnage.

-The Wizard orchestrated a jailbreak to gain control of Carnage, but discovered that he could not control the beast, because its host Cletus Kasady had been lobotomized.
-After having the symbiote nearly kill him, Wizard secured Kasady to a sound cage with Klaw's help to turn off Carnage.
+The Wizard orchestrated a jailbreak to gain control of Carnage, but discovered that he could not control the beast, because its host Cletus Kasady had been lobotomised.
+After having the symbiote nearly kill him due to a failed attempt to control the creature, Wizard secured Kasady to a sound cage with Klaw's help to turn off Carnage.
 Wizard then decided to transfer the symbiote to someone's brain that he can control, and that person ended up being Dr. Malus.

 With Malus under Wizard's control as Carnage and the Frightful Four assembled, the team led a raid on city hall.
-During the raid, the team discovered that Mayor J. Jonah Jameson had been moved to a secure bunker and Spider-Man and his Spider-Minions were there, armed and ready for battle.
+During the raid, the team discovered that Mayor J. Jonah Jameson had been moved to a secure bunker and Spider-Man (secretly with the mind of Doctor Octopus after switching bodies with the latter) and his Spider-Minions were there, armed and ready for battle.

 During the ensuing battle, Wizard was thrown out of the window by Spider-Man, After crashing onto the street below, Spider-Man brought up The Wizard to the roof to arrest him.
 Trying to get the upper hand, Wizard read into his mind and discovered that he was actually Doctor Octopus.
 Shocked that his identity was revealed, Spider-Man dropped Wizard onto the street below again.
-The Frightful Four raid continued to go downhill from there, as Carnage killed Klaw and the subsequent sonic explosion ripped the symbiote from Dr. Malus and attached itself to Wizard.
+The Frightful Four raid continued to go downhill from there, as Carnage killed Klaw by ripping his sonic form apart and the subsequent sonic explosion ripped the symbiote from Dr. Malus and attached itself to Wizard.

 This new powerful Wizard went on a rampage, yelling for his son and mowing through Spider-Minions, and killing his former ally Dr. Malus, Wizard then went to fight Spider-Man one on one, taunting him about his true identity.